 This balanced equilibrium, combined with a sophisticated arrangement of cogs and gears (to keep the gondolas level as the wheel rotates, so they don't tip over and spill out the boats and water), is what makes the rotation of the Falkirk Wheel possible.
 Scottish Canals video on the Falkirk Wheel website makes all this science very clear.

-Opened by Queen Elizabeth II in 2002, the wheel cost about £85 million to build.
+Opened by Queen Elizabeth II in May of 2002, the wheel cost about £85 million to build.
 But to raise and rotate the two gondolas, each weighing 600 tons and carrying an Olympic swimming pool's volume of water (500,000 liters), is much cheaper.
 It uses the same amount of energy as it takes to boil eight household kettles—1.5 kilowatt hours.